 The most important diagnostic element, however, is passive range of motion (PROM).
 Any muscle imbalance or weakness with or without an increase in tone should be noted.
 To rule out a true contracture in the presence of spasticity, prolonged passive stretch, with or without heat modalities, can overcome increased tone and result in further range of motion.
 PROM at slow, intermediate, and rapid speeds of stretch can further distinguish among hypertonicity, rigidity, and true contracture.

-Observing the patient ambulating, transferring, and performing ADLs characterizes the patient’s deficits and their impact on function.
+A key component to a functional assessment is observing the patient ambulating, transferring, and performing ADLs or alternatively gathering history and observing a caregiver who is performing or assisting with most ADLs.
+If the caregiver has difficulty assisting with ADLs due to contractures, this would be an indication to reevaluate the current treatment plan.
 If bracing is used as a functional aid, it must be inspected for proper fit and pressure points because the contracture may have shifted, and the brace may need to be refitted.

 Diagnosis is based largely on clinical examination.
 There are no blood markers or laboratory studies that contribute to the diagnosis of a contracture.
 Other laboratory markers, including alkaline phosphatase, erythrocyte sedimentation rate, etc. can be used to identify underlying conditions such as heterotopic ossification, myopathy, etc.